izdanhan/toolbox/system/README.md

-# System Scripts
+# System Utilities

-This folder contains **system-related scripts**.
+This folder contains scripts for **system management and monitoring**.
-Each subfolder is dedicated to a specific area:
+It focuses on cleanup, benchmarking, and monitoring tasks.

+## Structure

-- `benchmarks/` → GPU/CPU performance benchmarks
+- `benchmarks/` → Scripts to measure system performance (CPU, GPU, etc.).
-- `cleanup/` → Disk cleanup, log rotation, and cache clearing
+- `cleanup/` → Tools for disk cleanup, cache clearing, log rotation.
-- `monitoring/` → Scripts for system monitoring and info gathering
+- `monitoring/` → Scripts for system info and health monitoring.

+## Usage

+Use these utilities to keep your system fast, clean, and observable.

+---

+Best practice: keep logs or benchmark outputs under `logs/` (in project root or dedicated folder).